top of page

 K-9 Unit - Specialized By Assignment

-DEPUTY DRIFTER - THE THERAPY K-9
+DEPUTY BARKLEY - THE THERAPY K-9

 K-9 Patrol Unit Supervisor